Crystallization of Chiral Active Brownian Particles at Low Densities

 Here, we consider the case in which $\tau_p$ is finite and the density is relatively low.
 We numerically simulate the cABP system for a wide range of $\Omega$, $\tau_p$, and densities.
 We find that the system crystallizes at densities well below the melting point of equilibrium two-dimensional systems.
 The mechanism of crystal formation is deceptively simple.
 The particles undergo circular motion with a radius $R=v_0/\Omega$, which increases their effective radius.
 This reduces the available free volume and promotes crystallization.
 Crystallization occurs when the effective packing fraction defined by the effective radius becomes sufficiently high.
 However, if $R$ becomes too large, strong collisions between particles distort their circular orbits, render their trajectories chaotic, and eventually destroy the crystalline structure.
 The persistence time, $\tau_p$, should also be within the appropriate range.
 If $\tau_p$ is infinitesimally small, the noise in Eq.~(\ref{1}) becomes Markovian, detailed balance is restored, and thus chirality cannot induce crystallization even when $R$ is finite.
 When $\tau_p$ is infinite, the noise in Eq.~(\ref{2}) disappears, and thus the system enters an absorbing state, in which each particle resides at a fixed point without interacting~\cite{Lei2019sa}.
 The crystal that we observe showcases order-by-disorder, as finite noise is essential~\cite{Hanai2024}.
 Additionally, we found that crystallization follows the two-step melting transition scenario as in the Kosterlitz-Thouless-Halperin-Nelson-Young (KTHNY) theory~\cite{Kardar2007book2}.

-{\it Method}--- We simulate one-component cABP systems in two dimensions by solving Eqs.~(\ref{1}) and (\ref{2}).
+We simulate one-component cABP systems in two dimensions by solving Eqs.~(\ref{1}) and (\ref{2}).
 For the inter-particle potential $U = \sum_{i>j}\phi(r_{ij})$, where $r_{ij}$ is the distance between the $i$-th and $j$-th particles, we use the Weeks-Chandler-Andersen (WCA) potential

 where $\sigma$ is the particle diameter, and $\Theta(x)$ is the Heaviside step function.
 The interaction potential has a cutoff length of $ 2^{1/6}\sigma$, resulting in purely repulsive forces between particles.
 We choose $\sigma$ and $\sigma/v_0$ as units of length and time, respectively.
-The energy ratio $\epsilon/v_0\zeta\sigma$ is set to 1/24 throughout the simulation.
+The energy ratio $\epsilon/v_0\zeta\sigma$ is set to 1/24~\cite{Lei2019sa}.
 The important control parameters in the present study are the orbital radius $R = v_0/\Omega$, the persistence time $\tau_p$, and the density (or packing fraction) $\varphi = N\pi\sigma^2/(4L_xL_y)$, where $N$ is the total number of particles, and $L_x$ and $L_y$ are the side lengths of the simulation box.

 To accommodate the hexagonal lattice under periodic boundary conditions, the simulation box is usually designed with an aspect ratio of $L_x : L_y = 7 : 4\sqrt{3}$~\cite{Kuroda2025prr}.
-The packing fraction is related to the lattice constant $l_0$ by $\varphi = \pi \sigma^2 / (2\sqrt{3} l_0^2)$, where $\sigma$ is the particle diameter.
-In our setup, each hexagonal unit cell contains 56 particles arranged in a way that preserves the sixfold symmetry of the lattice while maintaining isotropy.
-The total number of particles is set to $N = 56 \times n^2$, where $n$ is the number of unit cells in each direction of the square lattice grid.
-Most simulations are carried out with $n = 13$, yielding $N=9\,464$.
-Larger systems with $n = 27$ (\textit{i.e.}, $N = 40\,824$) are used to compute correlation functions with high precision near the transition point.
+Most simulations are carried out for the system size of $N=9\,464$.
+Larger systems of $N = 40\,824$ are used to compute correlation functions with high precision near the transition point.
 Further details of the simulation setup can be found in the Supplementary Material~\cite{SM}.